brimdata/zed/zng/docs/spec.md

 but is the single-character string `-`, must be escaped (e.g., `\x2d`).

-Note that this syntax can be scanned and parsed independent of the actual type definition indicated by the descriptor.
+Note that this syntax can be scanned and parsed independent of the actual type definition indicated by the tag.
 It is a semantic error if the parsed value does not match the indicated type in terms of number and sub-structure of value elements present and their interpretation as a valid string of the specified type.